How to Automate Customer Service for Real Results

 • Bring Them in Early: Ask your best agents to help design and test the automation workflows.
 Their frontline experience is gold when it comes to creating conversation flows that don’t sound robotic and actually solve problems.

-• Provide Real Training: Don't just give them a quick demo of the new software.
-Train them on the new skills they'll need—things like active listening, advanced troubleshooting, and de-escalation tactics.
+• Provide Real Training: Don't just give them a 30-minute demo of the new software.
+Train them on the new skills they'll need.
+This means focusing on things like active listening, advanced troubleshooting, and de-escalation tactics.

 • Show Them What’s In It For Them: Frame the change around the direct benefits to their day-to-day work: less repetitive grind, more interesting challenges, and a chance to develop skills that are incredibly valuable in today's market.